fernandosscherer/fernandosscherer/README.md

 # 👨🏻‍💻 Fernando Scherer
-**Digital Solutions Architect and Senior WordPress Developer with over 20 years of experience**

 Digital Solutions Architect and Senior WordPress Developer with over 20 years of experience designing, building, and scaling high-performance digital ecosystems.